 “the vice and bad habit of drinking yerba has spread so much among the Spaniards, their women and children, that unlike the Indians that are content to drink it once a day they drink it continuously and those who do not drink it are very rare.”

 The same author of the letter went on to claim that Spanish settlers sold their clothing, weapons and horses or fell into debt to obtain yerba mate.

-It is not clear exactly when Spaniards began to drink mate but it is known by late 16th century to be widely consumed.
+It is not clear exactly when Spaniards began to drink mate but it is known by late 16th century to be consumed.

 The Governor of Río de la Plata, Hernando Arias de Saavedra, turned against the mate industry due to beliefs that it was an unhealthy bad habit and that too much of the workforce was consumed in it.
 The punishment against disobeying this decree was the harshest, excommunication.

 Despite the decree and the branding, people continued to sip the widespread green gold.
 The church was therefore in the verge of losing its newly recruited faithful, contrary to what the Jesuits had in mind.
 The Jesuits failed to discourage or control Yerba Mate consumption and the ban was lifted as they could not compromise the growing numbers in the church.
 They therefore began to accept it and sanitized its earthly, pagan origin by substituting Tupa (Guarani holy spirit) for Santo Tome, Spanish for Saint Thomas.
 Hence the herb is sometimes referred to as yerba missionera.

 During the rise of the mate industry, the main production centre of yerba mate was the Indian town of Maracayú northeast of Asunción, where the plant was harvested from wild.